Patch 3.0 Notes — Full Breakdown of the Reign of the Warlock Update

 New Class: The Warlock

 The Warlock is the eighth playable class in Diablo II and the first new class added since the original Lord of Destruction expansion in 2001.
 Designed around a risk-reward Pact system, the Warlock enters bargains with demonic entities to gain power at escalating personal cost.
-Three full skill trees — Infernal Pacts, Shadow Weaving, and Demonic Rites — provide 30 new skills that support radically different playstyles, from a tanky pact-fueled melee bruiser to a long-range shadow bolt caster to a minion-heavy ritualist.
+Three full skill trees — Demonic Binding, Eldritch Weapons, and Arts of Chaos — provide a fresh suite of skills that support radically different playstyles, from a tanky pact-fueled melee bruiser to a long-range eldritch caster to a minion-heavy ritualist.

 Skill Balance Changes — All Classes